Dark purple background with CloudFox text. Fox face wearing old fashioned aviator helmet.

 About the author, Seth Art

-Seth Art (OSCP) is a Principal Security Consultant at Bishop Fox, where he currently focuses on penetration testing cloud environments, Kubernetes clusters, and traditional internal networks.
+Seth Art (OSCP) is a Bishop Fox alumnus, where he focused on penetration testing cloud environments, Kubernetes clusters, and traditional internal networks.

 Seth is the author of multiple open-source projects including CloudFox, CloudFoxable, IAM Vulnerable, Bad Pods, celeryStalk, and PyCodeInjection.
 He has presented at security conferences, including fwd:cloudsec, DerbyCon, and BSidesDC, published multiple CVEs, and is the founder of IthacaSec, a security meetup in upstate NY.